AlexanderEkdahl/bokhyllan.lu/README.md

 * Format phone numbers
 * StatHat
 * Merge item data when duplicates are found.
 Also move orders
-* Link item with other textbook
-* Course names as an attribute
 * Improve encouragement to verify the account
 * Simplfiy password reset both for logged in and logged out users
 * Remember me function